josevalim/lego-lang/README.md

       c * a * b
     end

 Everything marked by the newly introduced `do`/`end` keywords is passed as value in the `do:` key-value argument.
-This is similar to Ruby blocks.
-In fact, if we want to insert parenthesis, they would be inserted as follow:

-    def math(a, b) do
-      c = a + b
-      c * a * b
-    end

 Key-value blocks become more useful when we add other keywords to the block.
 For example, our `if`/`else` example already shown above:

     if(some_variable, do: (
       invoke_some_function()